-Being a working mom is hard, but it has its perks.
-Here are reasons why working and being a mom doesn’t suck and why it’s okay to actually enjoy your job.
+Balancing work and family life is hard, but it has its perks.
+Learn important benefits of being a working mom and why it’s okay to actually enjoy your job.

 Working moms may have wondered if returning to work was the right choice.
 Some feel in their heart it isn’t, so they come to work begrudgingly.
 Others may actually like going to work, but have to shush the naysayers and guilt-trippers.

 As with every side to a choice, good and bad factors play a role in making our decision.
-To ease any doubts or concerns, consider the awesome perks about being a working mom.
+To ease any doubts or concerns, consider the awesome benefits of being a working mom.

 For many of us, money is the determining factor in deciding to become a working mom.
 Money offers significant opportunities and can make life much easier.
 And sometimes we just need the darn thing.